michelenatale/Compress/TestBrotliDotNet/readme.md

 **Audit-friendly:** When designing this project, I focused on transparency and effectiveness.
 All methods have been developed with the aim of being very lean but still DotNet-compliant.
 This is also the case with FileCompressPackage, which is simple but still does exactly what an archive format requires.

+## What else could be done?

+You could use **XUnit/NUnit**.
+I deliberately refrain from doing so, as I don't like to integrate Nuget unless it's absolutely necessary.

+I think **ConfigurationFiles** are a way to remove certain elements from the code.
+Personally, I'm not a big fan of this, because I believe that important declarations need to be immediately apparent, preferably right in the code.

+**Versioning** could also be implemented, especially in the FileInfosHeader class, for example, which would certainly be a good decision for future extensions.
+However, I am refraining from doing so because I do not see any urgent need for it, and the project is also licensed.
+So if anyone wants to take advantage of this, the option is there, which is also good.

+I consider more intensive **UnitTests** to be important, and I will do them at a later date.
+Especially with streams, it always makes sense to do special and customized unit tests.
+However, the methods are designed in such a way that virtually all situations that can arise are avoided or caught by exception.

+And that brings us to the last point that still needs to be addressed, namely a **logger**.
+I may do that at a later date as well.
+In principle, the setup is so quick that it doesn't take much time.
+Anyone who wants to can do this in advance for themselves.

 ## Console Output

 And this is what the console output looks like: